scalar-labs/scalardb/schema-loader/README.md

 # Scalar DB Schema Loader

-This tool creates/deletes Scalar DB schemas (namespaces and tables) based on a provided schema file.
-Also, it automatically adds the Scalar DB transaction metadata (used in the Consensus Commit protocol) to the tables when you set the `transaction` parameter `true` in the schema file.
+Scalar DB Schema Loader creates and deletes Scalar DB schemas (namespaces and tables) on the basis of a provided schema file.
+Also, it automatically adds the Scalar DB transaction metadata (used in the Consensus Commit protocol) to the tables when you set the `transaction` parameter to `true` in the schema file.

-There are two ways to specify general CLI options in schema-loader.
+There are two ways to specify general CLI options in Schema Loader:
-  - Pass a Scalar DB configuration file and database-specific options additionally.
+  - Pass a Scalar DB configuration file and database/storage-specific options additionally.
   - Pass the options without a Scalar DB configuration.

+Note that this tool supports only basic options to create/delete a table.
+If you want to use advanced features of the database, please alter your table after creating it with this tool.

 # Usage

 ## Install

 The release versions of `schema-loader` can be downloaded from [releases](https://github.com/scalar-labs/scalardb/releases) page of Scalar DB

 ## Build

 In case you want to build `schema-loader` from the source:
 ```console
 $ ./gradlew schema-loader:shadowJar
 ```
->The built fat jar file is `schema-loader/build/libs/scalardb-schema-loader-<version>.jar`
+- The built fat jar file is `schema-loader/build/libs/scalardb-schema-loader-<version>.jar`

 ## Docker

 You can pull the docker image from [Scalar's container registry](https://github.com/orgs/scalar-labs/packages/container/package/scalardb-schema-loader).
 ```console
 docker run --rm -v <your_local_schema_file_path>:<schema_file_path_in_docker> [-v <your_local_config_file_path>:<config_file_path_in_docker>] ghcr.io/scalar-labs/scalardb-schema-loader:<version> <command_arguments>
 ```
-- You can specify the same command arguments as bellow by simply replacing `java -jar scalardb-schema-loader-<version>.jar` with
-`docker run --rm -v <your_local_schema_file_path>:<schema_file_path_in_docker> [-v <your_local_config_file_path>:<config_file_path_in_docker>] ghcr.io/scalar-labs/scalardb-schema-loader:<version>`
+- Note that you can specify the same command arguments even if you use the fat jar or the container.
+The example commands in the next section are shown with a jar, but you can run the commands with the container in the same way by replacing `java -jar scalardb-schema-loader-<version>.jar` with `docker run --rm -v <your_local_schema_file_path>:<schema_file_path_in_docker> [-v <your_local_config_file_path>:<config_file_path_in_docker>] ghcr.io/scalar-labs/scalardb-schema-loader:<version>`.

 You can also build the docker image as follows.
 ```console